Patternslib/pat-tiptap/README.md

 - https://tiptap.dev/

-When invoking on an element, the element is hidden and it's value is synchronized with updates in the editor.
+When invoked on an element, the element is hidden and it's value is synchronized with updates in the editor.

 ### Usage